The Shubert Foundation Inc

 -

 Unrestricted funding is the hallmark: The Shubert Foundation only provides general operating support, never project-specific grants.
-This makes them particularly valuable for organizational sustainability.
+This makes them particularly valuable for organisational sustainability.

 -

-First-time applicants are welcome: Unlike invitation-only funders, the Shubert Foundation accepts applications from all eligible organizations and explicitly states that first-time applicants can receive funding if they meet criteria.
+First-time applicants are welcome: Unlike invitation-only funders, the Shubert Foundation accepts applications from all eligible organisations and explicitly states that first-time applicants can receive funding if they meet criteria.

 -

-Financial minimums are strict: Organizations must have operating expenses of at least $150,000 and provide two years of financial history.
+Financial minimums are strict: Organisations must have operating expenses of at least $150,000 and provide two years of financial history.
 Ensure you meet these thresholds before investing time in an application.

 -